 Reduces Lipogenesis

-In addition to promoting fat breakdown, semaglutide inhibits lipogenesis, the process of fat synthesis.
-By decreasing the production of new fat molecules, semaglutide helps prevent the accumulation of excess fat in adipose tissue and other organs.
-This inhibition of lipogenesis further supports weight loss and metabolic improvements.
+Semaglutide inhibits the synthesis of new fat molecules, helping prevent the accumulation of excess fat in adipose tissue and organs.

 Increases Energy Expenditure

-Unlike some weight-loss interventions that primarily target fat mass, semaglutide has been shown to preserve lean body mass during weight loss.
-Lean body mass includes muscles, bones, and organs, and plays a critical role in metabolic health and physical function.
-By preserving lean tissue while promoting fat loss, semaglutide helps maintain metabolic rate and metabolic health.
+Unlike some weight-loss interventions that primarily reduce fat mass while also reducing muscle, semaglutide has been shown to preserve lean body mass during weight loss — maintaining metabolic rate and metabolic health.

 Improves Metabolic Parameters

-Semaglutide has been shown to improve various metabolic parameters, including blood sugar levels, insulin resistance, lipid profiles, and markers of inflammation.
-These improvements are thought to result from the combined effects of weight loss, enhanced insulin sensitivity, and other metabolic changes induced by semaglutide treatment.
+Semaglutide has been shown to improve blood sugar levels, insulin resistance, lipid profiles, and markers of inflammation — resulting from the combined effects of weight loss, enhanced insulin sensitivity, and other metabolic changes.

 Dosage, Side Effects, and Safety Considerations